 |Mr. Josh McPherson

-Mission- The mission of Boardman 9E is to educate students in a fun, bully-free environment that values perseverance, respect for others and a genuine love of learning.
+Mission- The mission of Boardman 9E is to educate students in a positive, engaging environment that values perseverance, respect for others and a genuine love of learning.

-Vision- Boardman 9E is a welcoming environment that is creative, caring, safe and inclusive, where we cultivate a foundation for lifelong success.
+Vision- Boardman 9E is a welcoming environment that is creative, caring, safe and inclusive, where we cultivate a foundation for lifelong learning, growth and success.